Scrambling and Many-Body Localization in the XXZ-Chain: Many-Body Localization

 To study the spread of information through the spin chain we will pick two small subsystems, subsystem $\mathcal{A}$ for the initial time and subsystem $\mathcal{C}$ for the final time.
 To exploit the observable-independent nature of the tripartite information we would like to have subsystems that span multiple spins since they admit a larger number of independent observables that we will be able to describe collectively.
 So the size of the smaller subsystems $\ell$ should be large.
 On the other hand, we want to study the spread of information through the system, so the subsystem separation $d$ should also be varied over a wide range.
 Also, we are interested in \emph{local} information, which on its face requires that $\ell \ll L$.

+It would have been desirable to put the two subsystems $\mathcal{A}$ and $\mathcal{C}$ far away from the ends of the chain to get rid of boundary effects.
+However, this is not possible due to the numerically reachable system sizes.
+We instead put the subsystem $\mathcal{A}$ right at an open boundary, which minimizes potential problems both with the reachable distances $d$ between the subsystems and reflections at the boundary that arrive at different times and complicate the analysis.
+We do not expect large boundary effects though, as they were not playing a large role in \citet{schnaackTripartiteInformationScrambling2019}, and we will see further below from Fig.\,\ref{fig:a3-asymptotic-change2} \& \ref{fig:a3-arrival-time-over-d} that they are rather weak as far as subsystem $\mathcal{C}$ is concerned.
+Boundary effects also typically only affect a few eigenstates significantly and should not play a large role in the $\beta \to 0$ ensemble.

-As we are very limited by the number of spins $L$ that are numerically accessible, we will fix the small subsystem $\mathcal{A}$ at the left boundary and move the small subsystem $\mathcal{C}$ along the chain, with the distance $d$ between them (cf. Fig.\,\ref{fig:subsystem-distance}).
+So we will fix the small subsystem $\mathcal{A}$ at the left boundary and move the small subsystem $\mathcal{C}$ along the chain, with the distance $d$ between them (cf. Fig.\,\ref{fig:subsystem-distance}).
 This allows the distance $d$ to grow up to $L - 2 \ell$.
 To allow a wide range of subsystem separation $d$ while still retaining subsystems with multiple spins we fix $\ell = 2$ in the main part of this article.
 Some additional results for $\ell = 1,3$ that support our results in the main part can be found in the App.\,\ref{sec:l1-l3-results}.

 It is of note that larger subsystem sizes also lead to much less variance in the tripartite information between different disorder realizations, which allows us to use a smaller sample size as would have been necessary for single-spin subsystems ($\ell = 1$).